Wh4rp/Competitive-Programming/README.md

 ```bash
 CP -fd HelloWorld.cpp
 ```
-Executable files goes to `cache_path` defined in linea 5.
+Executable files goes to `cache_path` defined in line 5.

 Copy script on `.bashrc` or `.zshrc` to run script anywhere 😉.